longhorn/longhorn/docs/upgrade-from-v0.6.2-to-v0.7.0.md

 # Upgrade from v0.6.2 to v0.7.0

 The users need to follow this guide to upgrade from v0.6.2 to v0.7.0.

+## Warning
+Longhorn v0.7.0 breaks the regular rollback and some risky operations are needed as the workaround.
+Please check the rollback part if you may want to do rollback later before upgrading to v0.7.0.

 ## Preparation

 1. Make backups for all the volumes.